szheng3/python-linear-regression/README.md

 # python-linear-regression
 For the linux:

-prerequirement: pip
+Prerequirement: pip

-In the linux, how to install:
+How to install:

 1. sudo apt-get install python-pip python-dev build-essential